UBC-MDS/Cost_of_living_r/README.md

 **Run the dashboard via RStudio**

-Open app.R in RStudio and hit the source bottom at the top right corner of the app pane.
+Open app.R in RStudio, set your working directory to the Cost_of_living_r folder, and hit the source bottom at the top right corner of the app pane.
 Copy and past the local host address given by the command to your internet browser.